DFPS provides Child Protective Services (CPS) Rights to all children in CPS foster care.

 - Be disciplined in a manner that is appropriate to how mature I am, my developmental level, and my medical condition.
 I must be told why I was disciplined.
 Discipline does not include the use of restraint, seclusion, corporal punishment, or threat of corporal punishment.

 - Be informed of emergency behavioral intervention policies in writing.
 I have the right to know how they will control me if I cannot control my behavior, and to know how they will keep me and those around me safe.

 - See my caseworker at least once a month and in private.

 - Receive a complete plan that addresses my needs and services, including transition activities when I am 14 or older that plans for my life as an adult, to include a career, college or help enrolling in an educational or vocational job training program.
 I also have the right to a copy or summary of my plan and the right to review it.

 - Actively participate in creating my plan for services and permanent living arrangements.
 I have the right to ask someone to act on my behalf or to support me in my participation.
 At age 14, I have the right to invite two or more additional people of my choosing, that are not my foster parent or caseworker, to participate in my case planning meetings.

 - If I am age 14 or older, I have the right to one or more Circle of Support Conferences.

-- If I am age 14 or older, I have the right to be told about services, programs and benefits available to me when I leave care (PAL, Education and Training Voucher program, College Tuition and Fee Waiver, STAR Health-Medicaid, Extended Foster Care, etc.).
+- If I am age 14 or older, I have the right to be told about services, programs, and benefits available to me when I leave care—Preparation for Adult Living (PAL), Education and Training Vouchers (ETV) Program, college tuition and fee waiver, STAR Health-Medicaid, Extended Foster Care, and others.